Jiaxin-Pei/Certainty-in-Science-Communication/README.md

 ### The URLs of science news and research papers used in our analysis
 `data/urls`
-Containing 128942 news mentions of 57807 papers.
+contains 128942 news mentions of 57807 papers.
 We release URLs for news and DOIs for papers.

 ## Code
 ### Python pacakge for certainty prediction